chriskrycho/v4.chriskrycho.com/content/What is a Zettelkasten.md

 <aside>

 As it turns out, I’ve tried a lot of different apps for this kind of thing, and none of them quite hit the spot for me.
 So, being a good software developer… I’m building one.
-If you’re interested, you can get updates on that project by subscribing to [the app newsletter][rewrite-list]—or you can do it right here:
+If you’re interested, you can get updates on that project by subscribing to [the app newsletter][rewrite-list]:

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/rewrite"